 Jahia Module Extender

 The core of the module integration is in the

 jahia/bundles/jahiamodule-extender project.
-Here, the Activator class is the starting point that registers the bundle listeners to listen for the deployment and undeployment of bundles and performs registration work inside Jahia.
+Here the Activator class is the starting point, that registers the bundle listeners to listen for the deployment and undeployment of bundles and does all the registration work inside Jahia.
 This is where most of the OSGi “magic” is happening, including the registration and dispatching to JSPs.

-Jahia relies on Apache Karaf for system bundles.
-All the system bundles are in the Apache Karaf folder, by default at
+We are relaying on Apache Karaf for system bundle.
+All the system bundles are in the Apache Karaf folder, by default located in

 digital-factory-data/karaf.
-From here, you can use all the Apache Karaf framework to deploy any bundle, feature, or kar file.
+From here you can use all the Apache Karaf framework to deploy any bundle / feature / kar file.
 See more information here:

 OSGi and Jahia Module States